 - Financial manager, planner or analyst

-Graduates of this Finance MBA program may choose to pursue careers in a diverse range of settings.
+Graduates of this online finance MBA program may choose to pursue careers in a diverse range of settings.
 These may include financial institutions, investment corporations, non-profit entities and service organizations.
 Other possible settings include start-up businesses, engineering firms, IT firms, and government agencies.
 Graduates of Grand Canyon University may qualify for placement assistance.